 We usually put out two different research calls each year, supporting both training grants and project grants.
 Training grants support the best and brightest early career researchers and underpin a researcher’s development as an independent future leader.
 Project grants support independent researchers leading their own work.

 Our research is selected, monitored and evaluated by our eminent Research Advisory Committee (RAC), a team of established and expert clinicians and researchers.

 Our rigorous selection procedure and independent peer review process guarantees we fund only the highest quality research to ensure that our funds are invested strategically to achieve the greatest impact on improving healthcare for women, girls and babies.

-We are accredited by the Association of Medical Research Charities (AMRC) and we work collaboratively with key partners including the government and the royal colleges; the Royal College of Obstetricians and Gynaecologists (RCOG) and the Royal College of Midwives (RCM).Back to top
+We are accredited by the Association of Medical Research Charities (AMRC) and we work collaboratively with key partners including the government and the royal colleges; the Royal College of Obstetricians and Gynaecologists (RCOG), the Royal College of Midwives (RCM) and the Royal College of Physicians (RCP).

 Decisions are based not only on each project’s scientific value, but also on the quality of applicants and what research will have the greatest impact on women’s health.

 We welcome expressions of interest from leading scientists, clinicians and women’s health specialists who are interested in joining our committee and encourage applications from candidates from diverse backgrounds.
 Find out more here.

 Clinical Chair in Gynaecology, University of Aberdeen